iterative/dvc.org/content/docs/user-guide/dvc-files-and-directories.md

 - `path`: Path to the dependency, relative to the `wdir` path (always present)
 - `md5`: MD5 hash for the dependency (most [stages](/doc/command-reference/run))
-- `repo`: This entry is only for external dependencies created with `dvc import`, and can contains the following fields:
+- `repo` (optional): This entry is only for external dependencies created with `dvc import`, and can contains the following fields:

   - `url`: URL of Git repository with source DVC project